oskarihakamies/IDS-project/Wazuh_dashboards.md

 ## Logs and how to read them?

 Now we know how to do basic dashboards.
 Next step is to understand them and make observaisons about them.
-Here is something close to a recap that you can try to.
+Here is something close to a recap that you can try to use to understand your findings.

 <img width="1300" height="506" alt="Näyttökuva 2026-04-19 kello 20 55 01" src="https://github.com/user-attachments/assets/011dc392-9f62-48cb-aa26-9e94f8217f13" />